mundorum-lab/datasci/modules/visualize/README.md

 > Use camel case to identify message types, starting with uppercase (same practice for class names in JavaScript).

 # Components

-> Present a subsection for each component, following the model below:

-## Component `<Name>`

-> Summary of the component's role and services it provides.

 ### Properties